5 Reasons High Fructose Corn Syrup Will Kill You

 The bottom line is that the industrially produced “corn sugar” and the cane sugar aren’t psychologically and biochemically the same.

-3. High fructose corn syrup includes contaminants such as mercury which aren’t measured or regulated by FDA.
+3. High fructose corn syrup includes contaminants such as mercury which aren’t measured or regulated by the FDA.

 4. Regardless of the corn industry assertions, some independent nutrition and medical experts don’t support the use of high fructose corn syrup in our diet.